Skip to main content

 Atlanta, GA: Peachtree Publishing Company Inc, 2023.
 Picture Book.

 This is a somewhat snarky tale about two frogs who believe that a certain rock is theirs (and therefore the other frog should not be on the rock).
 With their arguments catching the attention of a hungry bird, the frogs are then forced to flee and find another rock (which they then happily share together).
-Readers who love rocks but also want a book about all the feelings that come when realizing that something they love doesn’t just belong to them will enjoy this read.
+Readers who love rocks, but also want a book about all the feelings that come when realizing that something they love doesn’t just belong to them will enjoy this read.

-By Mary Lyn Ray
+Written by Mary Lyn Ray

 Illustrated by Felicita Sala